 Fourth Amendment jurisprudence is anything but simple.
 Walk into a Judge’s Chambers and you often find a two volume legal treatise known as LaFave & Scott on Search and Seizure.
 This two volume set is restricted only to Fourth Amendment jurisprudence; to the laws of searches and seizures of persons, places and property.
 Judges and lawyers not only study LaFave & Scott, but other treatises and the Opinions of the Supreme Court and the various Court of Appeals; state and federal.

-; not always, but, there are occasions are enough ways for the police to “screw-up” that you just may be the beneficiary of their “screw-ups.”
+Because of the complexity of search and seizure jurisprudence, there enough ways for the police to “screw-up” that you just may be the beneficiary of their “screw-ups.”
 So, for example, Mr. Steering had a recent case where an anonymous tipster called the Seal Beach, California, Police Department and reported that a girl in a pink dress who was in front of the 7-11 Store, had heroin in her possession.
 The Seal Beach Police Department sent patrol cars to the scene and saw a girl dressed in pink walking down the street from the 7-11.
 The police stopped the girl and searched her purse; falsely claiming that she consented to a search of her purse.
 In the purse the police found a foil packet containing black tar heroin.

 Because the detention of the girl was prompted by an anonymous tipster on a 911 call, the stop and detention of the girl was unlawful.
 See, Florida v.
 J.L., 529 U.S. 266 (2000) (police may not detain person based on anonymous tip alone.)
 Accordingly, Mr. Steering brought a Motion to Suppress the introduction of the heroin at trial, and the case was dismissed.
 So, although the girl in the pink skirt was guilty, she was able to stay out of the system.
 There are other ways one can “stay out of the system”, but very often, one’s lawyer needs to be able to “go after the cops” to keep you out.
 This is where Mr. Steering comes in.